 The Interest Act does not deal with the size or severity of the obligation and prohibits such penalties outright.
 Here, the clause in the mortgage clearly has the effect of increasing the charge on the arrears.
 This was not a case of the mortgagor seeking to pay out the mortgage before it was due for which there is a three-month penalty for that privilege.
 The three-month penalty was not recoverable.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in civil litigation and in a variety of matters involving debt collection.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in civil litigation and in a variety of matters involving debt collection.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.